-Curiously enough, Paris is home to some of the best falafel in the world: that prized, cheap, naturally vegan, and oddly delicious Middle-Eastern sandwich composed of deep-fried chickpea balls, vegetables of some kind, sesame tahini and/or hummus, and other ingredients, depending on the regional version.
+Curiously enough, Paris is home to some of the best falafel in the world: that prized, cheap, naturally vegan, and oddly delicious Middle-Eastern sandwich composed of deep-fried chickpea or fava bean balls, vegetables of some kind, sesame tahini and/or hummus, and other ingredients, depending on the regional version.
 Paris is most famous for its Israeli-style falafels, with several competitors found along the Rue des Rosiers in the old Jewish quarter of the Marais district.

 Of course, delicious Lebanese and Syrian varieties also abound in the city, and I'm just as big a fan of some of these.
-As a flexitarian who eats very little meat, a weekend falafel in Paris has become a steady ritual of mine, and even meat-eating friends and family have become enthusiasts of these favorite Paris falafel joints.
+As a flexitarian who eats very little meat, a weekend falafel in Paris has become a predictable ritual of mine, and even meat-eating friends and family have become enthusiasts of these favorite Paris falafel joints.
 Enjoy, but try to avoid dribbling tahini down your shirt, now-- that's so very gauche.
-Eating your falafel on the street, or in a nearby public garden, however, is entirely acceptable by Parisian... standards, so not to worry.
+Eating your falafel on the street, or in a nearby public garden, however, is entirely acceptable by Parisian standards, so not to worry.

 I've tested most of the well-known falafel places in the city, but for some reason, L'as du Fallafel-- L'as meaning "ace"-- always comes out as the gold standard.
 The boasting name therefore seems warranted.
 Perfectly fresh ingredients come together in just the right proportions to yield a falafel sandwich that combines crunch, creaminess, and a perfect marriage of flavors and textures.
 It's consistently identified as one of the best food items Paris has to offer, and yet it'll cost you around $6 if you take it out on the street to eat.
 The lines may be long and the style of the staff a little brusque at times, but getting that sandwich in hand and digging into it with your fork is all worth it.
 Read my full review to find out why, and to find out how to get there.